AutoDRIVE-Ecosystem/.github/profile/README.md

 ### Publications

-We encourage you to read and cite the following papers if you use any part of this project for your research:
+We encourage you to read and cite the relevant papers if you use any part of this project for your research:

 #### [AutoDRIVE: A Comprehensive, Flexible and Integrated Digital Twin Ecosystem for Enhancing Autonomous Driving Research and Education](https://arxiv.org/abs/2212.05241)
 ```bibtex